BalooRM/OBS_Scripts/README.md

 # OBS_Scripts
-a collection of Open Broadcast System (OBS) scripts
+A collection of Open Broadcaster Software (OBS) scripts